 Remote-first organizations can make big savings on real estate—but are they required to instead pay for remote employees’ expenses?
-When employees work from home, they use their won electricity, internet and (often) office supplies.
-What portion of these expenses are, or should be, reimbursable?
+When employees work from home, they use their own electricity, internet and (often) office supplies.
+What portion of these business-related expenses are, or should be, reimbursable?

 Federal Law on Employee Reimbursement

 Federal law states that an employer only needs to reimburse their employees for work-related expenses that drop their earnings below the minimum wage.
-However, ten states (and Washington D.C.) currently have laws requiring employers to reimburse employees for certain remote work expenses: California, Washington D.C., Illinois, Iowa, Massachusetts, Minnesota, Montana, Hampshire, New York, North Dakota, Pennsylvania, and South Dakota.
-To help employers, we’ve put together a chart listing states with remote employee reimbursement laws and what expenses must be reimbursed.
+However, 11 states (as well as Seattle, Wash. and Washington D.C.) currently have laws requiring employers to reimburse employees for certain remote work expenses: California, Washington D.C., Illinois, Iowa, Massachusetts, Minnesota, Montana, Hampshire, New York, North Dakota, Pennsylvania, South Dakota, and Washington.
+To help employers, we’ve put together a chart listing which states have remote employee reimbursement laws and which expenses must be reimbursed.

 Remote Employee Reimbursement Laws